 - Q: In what percentage of your cases were you retained by the plaintiff?

-- A: Approximately 90-95% for medical malpractice cases; 50% for EMS cases.
-However, I offer my services to review standard of care issues for defense as well as plaintiff.
+- A: Approximately 80% for medical malpractice cases; 50% for EMS cases.
+However, I offer my services to review "standard of care" issues for both the defense as well as plaintiff's side.

 - Q: In what percentage of your cases were you retained by the defendant?

-- A: Approximately 5-10% in medical malpractice cases and 50% in EMS cases.
-However, I offer my services to review standard of care issues for defense as well as plaintiff.
+- A: Approximately 20% in medical malpractice cases and 50% in EMS cases.
+However, I offer my services to review "standard of care" issues for both the defense as well as plaintiff's side.

 - Q: On how many occasions have you had your deposition taken?